afrzxd/Netbeans---BarcodeGenerator/README.md

 - zxing-j2se-1.7

 note:
+- in src add the java package "image" or delete the section pointing to src/image in the package view/Barcode.java
-Most users can run stably on JDK 1.8
+- Most users can run stably on JDK 1.8